Aewsomn/Invisible-Units-Mod/README.md

 2. Select `invisible-units.zip` (no need to unzip it first).
 3. Restart Mindustry when prompted.

-**Discord:** just drag `invisible-units.zip` into a channel — anyone who downloads it can import it the same way above.

 ## Usage

 Go to **Settings → Invisible Units** and flip the checkbox.
 It applies